Aimmune Therapeutics And DBV Technologies: 2 Different Approaches To Peanut Allergy That Are Likely To Eventually Become Commercially Successful

 AIMT management expects they can price the oral immunotherapy at $5,000 during the up-titration phase, and then $5000 annually during the maintenance phase.
 DBVT has a $5,000 to 10,000 annual cost projection.
 We think AIMT will have higher profits due to less complex manufacturing requirements.
 The DBVT patch manufacturing also adds more regulatory and commercial risk to the company's roll out.
 On the other hand, the DBVT technology is more innovative and provides a more significant platform that has the potential for application to autoimmune disease outside food allergies.

 AIMT had $237M in cash as of June 30, 2017, while DBVT had about $220M.
 As is typical, we expect at least one dilution event for both companies before product launch if the regulatory approval process is successful.
-Although DBVT has a significantly higher market cap currently ($2.3B DBVT vs. 1.3B AIMT), DBVT is further along in their clinical trials in peanut and their second indication, cow's milk, with phase 2 data expected in 2018, and DBVT is a more innovative platform technology with more upside potential outside food allergies.
+Although DBVT has a significantly higher market cap currently ($2.3B DBVT vs. 1.3B AIMT), DBVT is further along in their clinical trials in peanut and their second indication, cow's milk, with Phase 2 data expected in 2018, and DBVT is a more innovative platform technology with more upside potential outside food allergies.

 Our conservative estimated peak revenues for AIMT and DBVT are ~$750M for the US and EU combined peanut allergy markets.
-Many sell side analysts project revenues >$1B.
+Many sell-side analysts project revenues >$1B.
 We suspect that the DBVT patch will be priced higher, and will penetrate the market through a different set of patients that prefer convenience or that experience GI issues with the AIMT oral treatment.
-DBVT may have a slight first mover advantage, but it shouldn't affect long term valuation in our opinion.
-Although the companies have already run up to fairly high valuations, having gained around 50% in valuation since their June 2017 lows, we believe they still offer attractive investment opportunities long term and justify at least a small investment in both companies before DBVT reads out their phase 3 data later this month, and then careful monitoring for opportunistic stock price dips.
+DBVT may have a slight first mover advantage, but it shouldn't affect long-term valuation in our opinion.

+Although the companies have already run up to fairly high valuations, having gained around 50% in valuation since their June 2017 lows, we believe they still offer attractive investment opportunities long term and justify at least a small investment in both companies before DBVT reads out their Phase 3 data later this month, and then careful monitoring for opportunistic stock price dips.

-For our Amp model portfolio, we started with a small positions in both companies back in July, and will look opportunistically at increasing those positions in the coming year as events further develop.
+For our Amp model portfolio, we started with a small position in both companies back in July, and will look opportunistically at increasing those positions in the coming year as events further develop.
 AR101 and Viaskin peanut are pioneering drugs in this field, and there are other indications for the companies left to pursue (other food allergens such as egg, dairy and shellfish).

-We will look for opportunities after the initial DBVT phase 3 readout.
+We will look for opportunities after the initial DBVT Phase 3 readout.
 For example, if the readout is positive, this may negatively affect AIMT share price, which in our view will provide a better entry level for AIMT, as we still believe AIMT will gain significant market share based on its speed and efficacy, as discussed above, even if DBVT is first to market.

 Risks for trial success include overall efficacy risks, especially because many new trial sites have been used for the Phase 3 trial, and some of these may not be as good at following the trial protocol as the original sites.
 Furthermore, there could be a severe anaphylactic reaction to the drug or a death attributable to the drug.
 Additional concerns for AIMT include lack of efficacy in an older age group, maintenance phase efficacy up to 12 months (data so far to 9 months), or a low completion rate due to GI intolerance.

-If the phase 3 trials are not successful, AIMT and DBVT will likely fall >80% as the stocks have run up heading into the phase 3, and failed phase 3 results would suggest the novel approaches will not work in other indications.
-These phase 3 trials compose the most significant part of the BLA filings that are expected in the second half of 2018.
-Buying both companies enables protection from too much overall downside if one of the phase 3 trials fail.
-For example, if DBVT's phase 3 trial fails this month, AIMT will see a significant bump.
+If the Phase 3 trials are not successful, AIMT and DBVT will likely fall >80% as the stocks have run up heading into Phase 3, and failed Phase 3 results would suggest the novel approaches will not work in other indications.
+These Phase 3 trials compose the most significant part of the BLA filings that are expected in the second half of 2018.
+Buying both companies enable protection from too much overall downside if one of the Phase 3 trials fail.

+For example, if DBVT's Phase 3 trial fails this month, AIMT will see a significant bump.
 Overall, although we think much of the near-term upside is priced into these stocks, there is still room for upside if the companies get past their Phase 3 read-outs and near PDUFA dates and product launch.

 Disclosure: I am/we are long AIMT AND DBVT.